Amiejohnstone18/willow_flowers/README.md

 ![testimonial-2.pgn](documents/images/testimonial-2.png)

 # Database
 The database used for the development of the project was [SQLite](https://sqlite.org/index.html) which was later moved to [Heroku](https://dashboard.heroku.com/) using the [Postgres](https://www.postgresql.org/docs/) add-on.
-Below is a visualisation of the database schema.

-** Database Schema Image

 [Contents](#Contents)